 If you believe that your former spouse is lying about their financial situation to get a lower child support judgment, you need to obtain more accurate information.
 Martin J. Rosen, a determined divorce attorney, can examine complex financial data to help you get the best results for your individual circumstances.

 A White Plains lawyer can help get the child support you are due

 To get accurate information about your former spouse’s finances, you can request a subpoena to demand information from employers and financial institutions, and you can bring in witnesses to testify to your former spouse’s finances and spending habits.
 In addition, you can present evidence of your own finances and expenses.
 This fact-finding is best handled by a masterful White Plains attorney — one who knows what kind of information to obtain and where it is likely to be hiding.

 Martin J. Rosen is an accomplished lawyer who has helped countless clients present successful cases for child support.

 Sudden changes in one’s income level might make an existing child support payment rate inappropriate.
 A child support order can be modified by a petition to the Family Court from either parent.
 A full explanation of the change requested must be provided, and a hearing is held for the court to rule on the request.
 You need a skilled family law attorney to present the best case regarding modification of your order.

 Contact a trusted White Plains child support attorney today

 Martin J. Rosen, P.C. will work hard to make sure your children get the support they entitled to.
 Get the legal help you need to transcend your current situation.
-Call Martin J. Rosen at 914-517-0841 or contact the firm online.
+Call his office at 914-517-0841 or contact the firm online.
 The law office of Martin J. Rosen, P.C. serves Westchester, Rockland, Putnam, Orange, Dutchess and New York counties.